fmager/real-time/m1_memory_hierarchies/s4_building_a_computational_graph.md

 what the standard term is) has to interpret that list and translate it to its own set of instructions.

 In general, it is a way to sequester state by changing the type from layer to layer in your pipeline.
 Imagine a physics engine.
-Sure, could just represent everything as a float of a high enough precision and "just name our variables correctly", which is once again a red flag as our systems should never rely on the absence of human errors, or we could create new types which makes sure that we don't mix up Newtons per second and meters per second.
+Sure, you could just represent everything as a float of a high enough precision and "just name our variables correctly", which is once again a red flag as our systems should never rely on the absence of human errors, or we could create new types which makes sure that we don't mix up Newtons per second and meters per second.
 We can even ensure that only certain operations are available